loganjsch/solemate/APISpec.md

 # API Specification

-## 1. Customer Browsing
+## 1. Customer Rates a Shoe They Own

-The API calls are made in this sequence when browsing for shoes and liking one:
+The API calls are made in this sequence when rating a show:
-1. `Get Catalog`
+1. `Get Shoe`
-2. `New Cart`
+2. `New Rating`
-3. `Add Item to Cart` (Can be called multiple times)
-4. `Checkout Cart`

-## 2. Customer Searching

-The API calls are made in this sequence when searchinig for a show:

-5. `Add Item to Cart` (Can be called multiple times)
-6. `Checkout Cart`

 ### 1.1.
-Reset Shop - `/admin/reset` (POST)

-A call to reset shop will delete all inventory and in-flight carts and reset gold back to 100.

-### 1.1.
 Shoe Info - `/shoes/{shoe_id}` (GET)

-Returns the name, fit, manufacturer of the shoe.
+Returns the name, fit, and brand of the shoe.

 ```json
 {